luis-zapata-b/blog/content/en/project/2024-11-22-neural-network/index.en.markdown

 - **Input**: A batch of flattened MNIST images (`[batch_size, 784]`).
 - **Hidden Layer**: Maps the input to a feature space of size 128.
 - **Output Layer**: Produces probabilities for each digit class using a softmax layer (applied externally during training).
 - **Loss Function**: Measures how far the predictions are from the true labels.
-Typically, **CrossEntropyLoss** is used for classification tasks.
 - **Optimization**: Uses **Stochastic Gradient Descent (SGD)** or another optimizer to minimize the loss by adjusting weights.

+The **loss function** serves as a key metric in machine learning, quantifying how well or poorly a model’s predictions align with the actual target values.
+By evaluating the difference between the predicted outcomes and the true labels, the loss function provides a numerical value that guides the optimization process, helping to improve the model’s performance.

+To minimize this loss, **gradient descent** is often used as an optimization algorithm.
+It works by iteratively adjusting the model’s parameters in the direction that reduces the loss function the most.
+By following the gradient (or slope) of the loss function, gradient descent ensures the model progressively improves its predictions, moving closer to the optimal solution.

 ---